 Blowing in the Wind

-Anna: the name of a film, and also the only name we have for the person who is its subject, its veritable star for three and three-quarter hours.
+Anna: the name of a film, and also, for a long time, the only name we had for the person who is its subject, its veritable star for three and three-quarter hours.
 It is a good guess that almost no one who sees this remarkable Italian film of the 1970s will have the slightest clue where Anna came from before appearing in it, or where she went afterwards.
 Or whether she – or the child she bore during the making of the movie – is even still alive.

 Anna has effectively disappeared into the images and sounds of this film; it absorbs not only her name, but also something of her fragility and instability.
 In its materiality, Anna reflects the type of ‘bare life’ experienced by marginalised individuals, a life of which Italian philosopher Giorgio Agamben has spoken so eloquently.

 Anna came about as a kind of accident.
 The opening scenes play catch-up, re-enacting the encounter of co-director Massimo Sarchielli with this waif of the streets – pregnant, homeless, spaced-out on drugs – in the Piazza Navona of Rome.
 Sarchielli, a gregarious hippie, takes her in and looks after her, with a small crew recording some remarkably intimate scenes.